liron-navon/chrome-extention-typescript-react-starter/README.md

 - You can also run `npm run build` which will also generate a zip file inside `dist` with the name of the repo prefixed by the environment, which you should upload to google when publishing the extension.
-- To change version just run
+- To change version just run `npm version 1.4.2 && git push --tags` or whatever version you want, please notice that the version must be 3 integers separated by a dot, for deployment in the chrome store.
 ---
 ### Structure
     .
-    ├── dist                # where you'r final build will be ├── docs                # Documentation files (alternatively `doc`) ├── src                 # Source files (alternatively `lib` or `app`) ├── assets          # images, icons, etc...
+    ├── dist                # where you'r final build will be (when running build you will also have the zip file here) ├── docs                # Documentation files (alternatively `doc`) ├── src                 # Source files (alternatively `lib` or `app`) ├── assets          # images, icons, etc...